-Red lentil mashed potato top
+Mashed potato top

-- High protein mash version: Add your dry lentils to a pot with 2 cups of water and a pinch of salt.
+- High protein mash version: If you are making the high protien mash version, add the dry lentils to a pot with 2 cups of water and a pinch of salt.
 Bring to a boil and then reduce the heat to a simmer.
 Cook for about 15-20 minutes or until the lentils are soft and mushy.

 Meatless sauce base

-- Finally add in the peas and corn and cook just until the veggies are warm, roughly 2 minutes)
+- Finally add in the peas and corn and cook just until the veggies are warm, roughly 2 minutes).

 Assembling the pie

-- To a oven safe dish add the meat base to the bottom.
-Pack it slightly to help hold it's shape.
-Then scoop the potatoes on top.
-Use a large spoon to spread evently on top.
-Then with a fork you can make little lines or a pattern.
-If you want that nice golden crispy tips then brush a little olive oil onto the potatoes.
+- Next, add the potatoes on top.
+Use a large spoon to spread evenly on top.
+Then with a fork, make little lines or a pattern.
+For golden crispy tips brush a little olive oil onto the potatoes.